prometheus/cloudwatch_exporter/README.md

 to do API requests to determine what metrics to request.
 This should be negligible compared to the requests for the metrics themselves.

-In the case only one `aws_dimensions` is provided together with its `aws_dimension_select` list, the exporter will not do the above api request, which might also reduce the cost.
+In the case that all `aws_dimensions` are provided in the `aws_dimension_select` list, the exporter will not perform the above api request, which might also reduce the cost.

 If you have 100 API requests every minute, with the price of USD$10 per million requests (as of Aug 2018), that is around $45 per month.
 The